Climate Change Policy

 We are also advocating that all funding should be additional to existing development assistance, so that other vital areas, such as health and education, aren’t neglected.
 Adaptation funding should be given as grants not loans.
 And it should be focused on those most vulnerable to climate change, including small-scale farmers.

-With the Governments new commitment from 2021-2026, we are tracking where funds are spent and ensuring they are accountable, as we continue to push for greater contributions for those that need it most.
+With the Government’s current commitment (2021-2026), we are tracking where funds are spent and ensuring they are accountable, as we continue to push for greater contributions for those that need it most.
+We are also advocating to advance these issues in Canada’s next five-year, climate finance commitment (2026-2031).

 We are also advocating for sustainable agricultural practices, such as conservation agriculture, that can empower farmers to adapt to climate change, while also increasing food production.